tdwg/website/content/pages/conferences/2022/session-list/index.md

 **Session Type:** Symposium (unsolicited presentations considered)

-**Session Organizers:** Quentin Groom, Meise, Belgium, [quentin.groom@plantentuinmeise.be](mailto:quentin.groom@plantentuinmeise.be); and Joana Pauperio, European Molecular Biology Laboratory, European Bioinformatics Institute, Hinxton, Cambridge, United Kingdom, [joanap@ebi.ac.uk](mailto:joanap@ebi.ac.uk)
+**Session Organizers:** Quentin Groom, Meise Botanical Garden, Meise, Belgium, [quentin.groom@plantentuinmeise.be](mailto:quentin.groom@plantentuinmeise.be); and Joana Pauperio, European Molecular Biology Laboratory, European Bioinformatics Institute, Hinxton, Cambridge, United Kingdom, [joanap@ebi.ac.uk](mailto:joanap@ebi.ac.uk)

 There are some complex and fundamental questions regarding life on Earth that still need answering.
 These include basic questions concerning ecology and evolution, but also many practical questions of global concern, such as conserving the world’s biodiversity, managing invasive species, controlling zoonosis, predicting the impacts of climate changes, and so on.
 Biodiversity infrastructures have a crucial role in answering these questions.
 In this symposium we ask these infrastructures how they see their future?
 What are they planning to do to better serve the biodiversity research community?
 How will they work together to increase and enrich the data available for research?
 What processes will be put in place to ensure the data provided are suitable to inform policy?
 We encourage infrastructures to present their future plans from a technical standpoint, but we also wish to explore the future of biodiversity infrastructures from a social, educational, procedural and policy position.